groshong-software/learning-projects/project-two/README.md

   - Update: `PUT` and/or `PATCH`
   - Delete: `DELETE`

+#### Task

-For this task, we will start by supporting a **Create** action using an `HTTP POST` method.
+For this task, we will start by supporting a **Create** action for cars using an `HTTP POST` method.
 You can read more about HTTP methods and Status Codes here:

   - https://restfulapi.net/http-methods/
   - https://www.restapitutorial.com/httpstatuscodes.html